Afternoon at the orchard.

 I’m loving homeschool field trips–we get to pay the school group rate to all kinds of places!
+We have been looking at The 9 Best Apple Orchards to Visit in the Twin Cities this Fall and are currently saving up to visit one!
 Today at the pumpkin patch it was $7 for each person over age two and we all got to pick a pumpkin, take a private tour of the apple cider making facility, take a private hay ride to the pumpkin patch, and everyone got to pick their own pumpkin.
 We also got access to the huge playground and petting zoo, and each person got two apples.

 Next week we’re taking a homeschool field trip to the aquarium, where tickets are only $11 instead of the regular $22.
 We also need to go to the Cincinnati zoo soon, where tickets are only $5 for the school rate.
 And we can go to local plays during the day with the school group rate also, which is $6 instead of $20.

 Today at the apple orchard it was hot and sunny.
 Go figure.
 It has been very fall-like lately, until today it was around 80 degrees.
 I was burning up in the blazing sun lugging around Ada and my camera and giant purse.

 Rosie was so excited.